-Paul couldn't stand not knowing whether or not they remained faithful to Christ.
-He was afraid that the tempter had lured them away from devotion to Jesus.
-He was afraid that all of their labor had been "in vain" - for nothing.
+Like a parent concerned for his/her kids, Paul couldn't stand not knowing whether or not they remained faithful to Christ.
+He was afraid that the tempter had lured them away from devotion to Jesus and that all of their labor had been "in vain" - for nothing.
 That's why he sent Timothy to "strengthen and encourage" them in their faith (verse 2).

-It's worth pointing out that Paul wasn't content to be able to say, "All that matters is that I've been faithful... whether or not there's lasting fruit isn't my concern..."
+It's worth pointing out that Paul wasn't content to be able to say, "All that matters is that I've been faithful . . . whether or not there's lasting fruit isn't my concern. . ."
 No, he cared deeply about the Thessalonians and whether or not they remained faithful to Christ.
 Again, this is the concern of a parent.
-A parent isn't content to say, "All that matters is that I've been a good mom/dad... whether or not my children do well isn't my concern..."
-No, like a good mom or dad, Paul cared deeply about the Thessalonians; like a good mom/dad Paul had "imparted" his very life to them (2:8).
+A parent isn't content to say, "All that matters is that I've been a good mom/dad. . . whether or not my children do well isn't my concern. . ."
+No, like a good mom or dad, Paul cared deeply about their spiritual health.